freshcrate

 TUI

-TUI is a terminal interface built on Ratatui, connecting to AppServer over Wire Protocol.
+TUI is for users who want a richer terminal experience.
+It is built on Ratatui, connects to AppServer over the Wire Protocol, and reuses the same session capabilities.

 AppServer

-AppServer exposes DotCraft's Agent capabilities as a wire protocol (JSON-RPC) server over stdio or WebSocket, enabling remote CLI connections, multi-client access, and custom integrations in any language.
+AppServer is DotCraft's unified backend boundary for exposing capabilities over a JSON-RPC Wire Protocol via stdio or WebSocket.
+It is the right entry point for remote CLI, multi-client access, and custom integrations in any language.
 See the AppServer Guide.

 Desktop